cdapio/cdap/docs/developer-guide/source/rest.rst

    * - Status Codes
      - Description
    * - ``200 OK``
-     - The stream TTL changed successfully
+     - The stream TTL was changed successfully
    * - ``400 Bad Request``
      - The TTL value is not a non-negative integer
    * - ``404 Not Found``